Drive Up Prospect Mountain Via The Veterans Memorial Highway!

 If your car or van has a New York State license plate and one of the passengers is 62 or older (with I.D.) the whole vehicle can drive up for free Monday-Friday!
 There are also "Rent Me Cars" available for $5.

-In addition to the view from the top, visitors can enjoy a picnic area.
-There are grills for public use and a covered pavilion picnic area that is available for booking.
+In addition to the view from the top, visitors can enjoy a large picnic area.
+There are several tables and grills for public use and a covered pavilion that is available for booking.
 Call (518) 668-3352 to book the pavilion for $75.
 If it is not booked, it is available on a first come, first serve basis.
 Be sure to check out the historic remains of the Prospect Mountain Cable Incline Railway and the Prospect Mountain House at the summit as well.

 The picnic area is strictly pack it in, pack it out.
 There are no trash receptacles on the mountain, so help keep the mountain clean by taking all your trash back down with you.